Wondered about the origin of this day in English history? Just what is this St Georges Day all about and what’s the story behind it?

-Note: George is actually the patron saint of other countries besides England.
-These countries include Bulgaria, Ethiopia, Georgia, Greece, Portugal and Russia.
-He is also remember in the province of Newfoundland and Labrador in Canada, and also the Gorani people that live in the Balkans.
+He is also remembered in the province of Newfoundland and Labrador in Canada, and also the Gorani people that live in the Balkans.

 Back in 2003 there were even calls for St George to be replaced as the patron saint.
 This was meant by organizations such as the Royal Society and English Heritage to revive St George’s Day as a national holiday.

 A year earlier there were protests against the then Lord Mayor of London Ken Livingstone.
 This was as a result of plans for £100,000 to be spent on celebrating St Patrick’s Day in Trafalgar Square.

 There were plans to turn the fountain water green to celebrate the Irish’s special day.
 Protestors thus wanted the water to be dyed red to mark St George’s Day.